gavv/rnnoise-win64/README.md

 [`main`](https://github.com/gavv/rnnoise-win64) | build script and github actions config [`pkg`](https://github.com/gavv/rnnoise-win64/tree/pkg) | built binaries

-The library is built using CMake with Visual Stduio 2019 LLVM compiler toolchain.
+The library is built using CMake with Visual Studio 2019 LLVM compiler toolchain.
 It is binary-compatible with MSVC.